-Andy Mullins is a Visiting Fellow at the Center for Transatlantic Relations at the Johns Hopkins University School of Advanced International Studies, where he is Project Manager for the Mediterranean Basin Initiative.
+Andy Mullins is a Non-Resident Fellow at the Center for Transatlantic Relations at the Johns Hopkins University School of Advanced International Studies, where he is a Project Manager for the Mediterranean Basin Initiative.
 He is a member of the board of the America-Bosnia Foundation and the Supervisory Board of the Mediterranean Development Initiative.

 With Sasha Toperich, Mullins was the editor of A New Paradigm: Perspectives on the Changing Mediterranean (Brookings Institution Press, 2014) and the forthcoming Bosnia and Herzegovina and Its European Future, as well as several commentaries on security, economic, and political aspects of the Mediterranean Basin.
 He has served as correspondent and translator for the Sarajevo daily Oslobođenje and the weekly magazine BH Dani.

 He previously managed the day-to-day operations of the U.S. branch of the Atlantic Partnership, an organization founded to improve public understanding of the U.S.-UK “special relationship.”
 Mullins currently serves as Technical Standards Manager for Nobletree Coffee, a vertically-integrated coffee concept based in Brazil and New York City.

 Mullins holds a MA in International Studies from the University of Washington, where he was a Foreign Language Area Studies Fellow.
 He was a founding member of Slovenska miza, a Seattle-based Slovenian language and cultural society.
 He lives in New York City.